citation-file-format/citation-file-format/index.md

 types] can only contain specific [reference keys], although this may be implemented in future versions.

+A reference item can specify a more detailed scope for the reference, via the reference key `scope`.
+This key can be useful if certatin references should only be cited under specific circumstances, e.g., only when a specific package of the software is used.
+In such a case, the package would ideally have its own CFF file file, but if this is not possible for whatever reason, the `scope` key my come in handy.

 ## Formatting

 CFF follows the formatting rules of YAML 1.2, of which one of